tuzumkuru/redmine_batched_notifications/README.md

 ## How it Works

-The plugin's mechanism is designed to intercept and delay notifications to batch them effectively:

-1.  **Intercepting Notifications:** The plugin patches Redmine's `Journal` model to prevent immediate email notifications for issue updates.
-Instead of sending an email, it creates a `PendingNotification` record in the database for each change.

-2.  **Scheduling a Job:** When a `PendingNotification` is created, a `SendBatchedNotificationsJob` is scheduled to run after a configurable delay (default is 60 seconds).
-This job is responsible for sending the batched email.
-If other changes are made to the same issue by the same user before the job runs, the job's execution time is pushed back, effectively resetting the delay timer.

-3.  **Sending Batched Emails:** When the `SendBatchedNotificationsJob` executes, it gathers all pending notifications for that specific issue and user.
-It then generates a single email that includes all the journal entries (updates, notes, etc.) that were created during the batching period.

-4.  **Handling Private Notes:** The plugin is careful to respect Redmine's permissions.
-When batching notifications, it checks if a journal contains a private note.
-The email sent to each user will only include the private note if that user has the permission to view private notes in that project.

-## Configuration

-The plugin can be configured from the Redmine administration panel (`Administration -> Plugins -> Redmine Batched Notifications -> Configure`):

-*   **Enabled:** Turn the batching functionality on or off globally.
-*   **Delay (seconds):** The time to wait for more changes before sending a notification.
-Each new change on an issue by the same user will reset this timer.
+Instead of sending an email instantly for every issue update, this plugin waits for a short, configurable period.
+If more updates are made to the same issue by the same user during that time, it groups them all into a single, summary email.
+This prevents users from being flooded with notifications for rapid, minor changes.
+The plugin also ensures that private notes are only sent to users with the appropriate permissions.

 ## Installation